 All the habitants of the small village are watching me with admiration once I leave the shop, wearing with pride my first Sari.
 I am calling my colleagues to wait for me but they look at me surprised: “Who is this girl?”
 It takes them few minutes to recognize me, while I am running to them, wraped from down to the top in a red traditional dress of nepalesse region.

 The driver adviced that we shouldnt miss the beautiful walk through the valley but not before of warning us that we have to be fit for this trip and well equipped, my outfit being totally out of the list.
-Stubborn I totally disagree to remove my Sari but after few hundred meters under the burning sun and steep ramps I have to make a choice: eighter to continue the way back home or to be again left behind by my group, this time in the middle of nowhere.
+Stubborn I totally disagree to remove my Sari but after few hundred meters under the burning sun and steep hills I have to make a choice: eighter to continue or to be again left behind by my group, this time in the middle of nowhere.

 I am a little bit dissapointed of how the day is going so far, feeling that I am losing the whole day without having the opportunity of being in contact with the people, learning more about their culture and tradition and I promiss myself that next time I will choose my trip wisely.
 My colleagues are amazed of the beautiful walk through the nature, so much missed in the desert, while I keep complaining, being a pain in the ass for them all.